ArtisticPhoenix/eJinn/README.md

 }
 ```

- Then with a simple command you can generate Exception classes bassed on the `"codes"` object.
+ Then with a simple command you can generate Exception classes bassed on the `"code"` object.

  - **author**  : Your name, included in the Doc Block `@author` for the Excpetion class